Darxo/Hardened/README.md

 - **Dynamic Duo** no longer grants Melee Skill or Melee Defense.
 It no longer reduces hitchance and damage when attacking your partner.
 It now grants +20 Resolve and +20 Initaitive, while the only adjacent allies next to your and your partner are each other
 - **En Garde** is completely reworked.
 It now grants +10 Melee Skill while it is not your turn.
 It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla), and it recovers 1 Action Point whenever an opponent misses a melee attack against you
 - **Entrenched** has been completely reworked.
 It now grants +5 Resolve per adjacent ally, +5 Ranged Defense per adjacent obstacle and 15% more Ranged Skill if at least 3 adjacent tiles are allies or obstacles
+- **Executioner** no longer works against stunned or sleeping targets.
+It now works against all rooted targets incase of just a select subset of those effects
 - **Exploit Opening** is completely reworked.
 It now grants a stacking +10% chance to hit whenever an opponent misses an attack against you.
 Bonus is reset upon landing a hit (just like Fast Adaptation)
 - **Fencer** no longer grants +10% chance to hit or 20% less fatigue cost.
 It no longer removes the damage type requirement from **Passing Step**.
 It now causes your fencing swords to lose 50% less durability
 - **Flail Mastery** no longer grants +5% HitChance with **Thresh** and it no longer grants the **From all Sides** perk.
 You now gain the **From all Sides** effect until the start of your next turn, after you use a Flail Skill.
 This effect makes you count twice for the purpose of surrounding adjacent enemies